 Do deep women really struggle with a perfect relationship?

 The Minds Journal posted an intriguing article entitled, “Why Deep Women Struggle for a Perfect Relationship?”
-The article discusses why deep women would most likely find it hard to develop or find perfect relationship.
+The article discusses why deep women would most likely find it hard to develop or find a perfect relationship.

 In the article, “deep women” are defined as females who are the deep thinker – women who love going into the bottom of any perspective.
 These women would constantly ask the question about the “hows” and “whys” of life.